 (the Báb).
 The opportunity provided by this question was seized to elaborate on a number of subjects, all of which are of use and benefit both to them that seek and to those who have attained, could ye perceive with the eye of divine virtue.

-The “seeker” to whom Bahá’u’lláh alludes was Siyyid Yúsuf-i-Sihdihí Iṣfáhání, an Islámic notable, who at the time was residing in Karbilá.
+The “seeker” to whom Bahá’u’lláh alludes was Siyyid Yúsuf-i-Sihdihí Iṣfáhání, an Islamic notable, who at the time was residing in Karbilá.
 His questions were presented to Bahá’u’lláh through an intermediary, and this Tablet was revealed in response on the same day.

 One of its central themes, Bahá’u’lláh indicates, is that of “transformation,” meaning here the return of the Promised One of Islám in a different human guise.
 A number of other important themes are addressed in this work as well: the cause of the rejection of the Prophets of the past; the danger of a literal reading of scripture; the meaning of the signs and portents of the Bible concerning the advent of the new Manifestation of God; the continuity of divine revelation; intimations of Bahá’u’lláh’s own